michix10/Castro/PRIVACY_POLICY.md

 You can contact us via email: studioitem@gmail.com

 ## Data collection
-Castro gathers anonymous usage data by using AppMetrica and Crashlytics.
+Castro gathers anonymous usage data by using Crashlytics.
 Castro does not collect any personal information such as email addresses, names, addresses, phones, etc.

-**What does AppMetrica record?**
-+ What country do you live in;
-+ How old are you;
-+ What is you sex;
-+ What kind of device you are using;
-+ Name of your device;
-+ Which version of Android you are using.

 **What does Crashlytics record?**
 Each time the application crashes (i.e. force closes) your device collects anonymous data, which helps resolving the problem.
 This data includes: